 The Badger Clark Memorial Society has merged its operations into the South Dakota Historical Society Foundation, the nonprofit partner of the South Dakota State Historical Society at the Cultural Heritage Center in Pierre.

-“This combination of efforts will allow the books by Badger Clark and materials about him to continue to be offered to the public,” said foundation President Michael Lewis.
+“This combination of efforts will allow the books by Badger Clark and materials about him to continue to be offered to the public,” said the Foundation’s President.
 “The South Dakota Historical Society Foundation is proud to be able to carry on the mission that was started by the Badger Clark Memorial Society as an addition to our work in ‘Keeping South Dakota History Alive!’”

-Clark’s books are available at the Badger Hole, the Heritage Stores in the Cultural Heritage Center and the Capitol, both in Pierre; and through the website www.sdhsf.org.
+Clark’s poems and books are available at the Badger Hole and the Heritage Stores in the Cultural Heritage Center and the Capitol, both in Pierre.

-Visit our store for books and materials at SDHSF.org
+Visit our store for Badger Clark books and materials at SDHSF.org